SpecterLLL/SpecterLLL/README.md

 ⏲️ It has been
 🌭 3 months since I started using vim to edit files,
 🍓 2 months since I started learning C++,
-🔪 1 mouth since I decided to pick "software developer" as my career.
+🔪 1 month since I decided to pick "software developer" as my career.
 👻 Now my plan is to finish my basic learning on C++ and start my learning on Data Structure and Algorithm.

 Everything will be more clear before 2025.